ss1611/CS220-AU-portfolio-1/README.md

 <br>

 ## Website
 Two .md files in this repository are turned into a [static website](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
 The `index.md` file is turned into a home page and the `di-reflection.md` file is turned into an additional page.
-While both of these pages should demonstrate your aesthetic, technical and critical thinking skills, the home page should outline <!-- #todo is there a better phrase for this --> one of your chosen resident identities (institutional/professional or one linked to a specific project of yours - perhaps it could be a start on your major project?).
+While both pages should demonstrate your aesthetic, technical and critical thinking skills, the home page should outline <!-- #todo is there a better phrase for this --> one of your chosen resident identities (institutional/professional or one linked to a specific project of yours - perhaps it could be a start on your major project?).
 The additional page, the di-reflection page, should reflect on your use of the [V&R map](https://krisztian-hofstadter-tedor.github.io/CS220-AU-navigating-the-digital-world/digital-identities) to help develop your digital identities in both, visitor and resident modes.

 Flexibilities:
 1. you could have more than two pages on your website
 2. instead of GitHub Pages, you can use another content management system (CMS) e.g. WordPress to design your website
-3. instead of reflecting on your visitor and resident modes on a public website e.g. using this GitHub repository or a Wordpress website, you can submit a PDF version of your reflection on FASER.
-To clarify, in this case, you will submit two PDF files on FASER: (1) the `submit.md` with a completed checklist and formated in PDF and (2) your di-reflection in PDF.
+3. instead of reflecting on your visitor and resident modes on a public website e.g. using this GitHub repository or a WordPress website, you can submit a PDF version of your reflection on FASER.
+To clarify, in this case, you will submit two PDF files on FASER: (1) the `submit.md` with a completed checklist and converted into PDF and (2) your di-reflection in PDF.
 This di-reflection file in PDF still needs to follow the template/guide provided in the `di-reflection.md` file.
 If you decide to work on your di-reflection privately, you could choose to do this in a private GitHub repository or even in your chosen text editor e.g. Word and then submit the PDF version via FASER.

 <br>

 ## Log
 <!-- #todo remove content of template's log and add my own -->
-- 2021-10-05 submit.md refined (raw rubric sheet in excel file and converted with https://www.convertcsv.com/csv-to-markdown.htm
+- 2021-10-05 submit.md refined (raw rubric sheet in excel file and converted with https://www.convertcsv.com/csv-to-markdown.htm.
+All text checked with free Grammaly and ProWritingAid
 - 2021-10-03 di-reflection simplified. submit.md simplified. index.md simplified
 - 2021-10-01 assessment.md renamed to submit.md. reflection.md renamed to di-reflection.md.
 Links added to CS220 repo and files were fine-tuned
 - 2021-09-24 index.md, reflection.md and assessment.md added. readme.md refined